- For Professionals

 In fact, some developers even report a negative cost premium for passive building since the high-performance enclosure means much smaller mechanical equipment, reducing both first-costs and operational expenses for the life of the building.

-The PHIUS+ Passive Building Standard is the first and only passive building standard in the world based on climate-specific comfort and performance criteria.
+The PHIUS+ Passive Building Standard is the only passive building standard in the world based on climate-specific comfort and performance criteria.
 PHIUS+ is an affordable way to assure a durable, resilient, and energy-efficient building wherever it is.

 PHIUS standards can be applied to buildings of all types so that they use 86% less energy for heating and 46% less energy for cooling when compared to a code-compliant building (IECC 2009).